Jawando wins Democratic primary for Montgomery Co. executive after Friedson concedes race

-Montgomery County Council member Will Jawando, who leads in the Democratic primary for county executive with 40% of the vote, has declared himself the winner in that race.
+Montgomery County Council member Will Jawando has won the Democratic primary for county executive, defeating four other candidates with 40% of the vote.

-Speaking to reporters at the Silver Spring Civic Center, Jawando said he takes nothing for granted, noting the winner of the Democratic primary will face a Republican, Esther Wells, in November.
+After leading the primary days after the election, Jawando declared himself the winner on Friday.
+Speaking to reporters at the Silver Spring Civic Center, Jawando said he takes nothing for granted, noting the winner of the Democratic primary will face Republican Esther Wells in November.

 However, Jawando also said, “157 days from today, I will get sworn in on Dec.
 1, and we’re going to need to make sure that we hit the ground running.”

-“We need to make housing more affordable and that means building more near transit, but also not doing developer giveaways for luxury housing.”
+“We need to make housing more affordable, and that means building more near transit, but also not doing developer giveaways for luxury housing,” Jawndo said.

 Get breaking news and daily headlines delivered to your email inbox by signing up here.